 - The Savoy

 - Four Seasons Park Lane

-The top four serve as perfect breaks for the aforementioned power-shopping itinerary.
+The top four can serve as perfect breaks for the aforementioned power-shopping itineraries.
 All are fabulous.

 Our visiting friends used to like to take the Jack the Ripper walking tour (which passes by his crime scenes and ends in the famous Ten Bells pub where two of his victims allegedly drank before their murders).
 Then, we’d head over to Brick Lane for dinner.